sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 svg: true
 ---
-In the world of fixed-length instruction sets, the addition of compressed instructions (no-longer fixed-length instructions) is kind of a pain in the butt.
+In the world of fixed-length instruction sets, the addition of compressed instructions (no-longer fixed-length instructions) is kind of a nuisance.
 Arm dropped them when they went to AArch64.
 There was a [proposal to remove][] them in RISC-V, but it [didn't fly][RVI BoD decision].

 Complaints about compressed instructions which I recall hearing frequently:
 * Instructions can straddle cache lines, and other implementation-dependent